- Electrical safety

 Just like taking your car to the garage for an MOT, or getting a heating engineer to service your boiler, we all need to get an approved registered contractor that can be found on the Electrical Safety Register to check our electrics are safe.
 An EICR is the safety certificate and report that an electrician supplies following an inspection of your property.

 Campaigning charity Electrical Safety First recommends getting an EICR done every five years in a private property.
 Landlords are encouraged to get a new EICR each time they change their tenants, or every five years, whichever is sooner.
 If you fail to check and maintain your electrical systems, insurance companies can use this as a reason to refuse claims if they’re a result of electrical faults.
 But not enough people are aware of these checks.
+It's essential to stay safe when using electricity, which is why we'd always recommend employing a professional registered electrician to work on your installation.

 If you want to carry out an EICR on your property, find a Which?
 Trusted Traders-accredited electrician in your area.
 Read on for more detail about the EICR.